-The results obtained as at 31 December 2019 are shown in the graph below:
+The results obtained as at 31 December 2020 and comparison with the results as at 31 December 2019 are shown in the graph below:

-Exposure to the life underwriting risk as at 31 December 2019 is not particularly critical in terms of the basic capital requirements.
+Exposure to the life underwriting risk as at 31 December 2020 is not particularly critical in terms of the basic capital requirements and slightly improved compared to last year.
+This decrease is mainly due to an improvement of the lapse risk submodule due to a lowering of BE assumptions on surrenders.